 5. Once cooled the bowl will go hard so you can gently peel it out of the dish.
 You now have a beautiful bowl to display and use for storage.

 If you enjoyed reading my post why not take a look at my other post –

-- Kid’s Christmas Craft Ideas – Handmade Christmas DecorationsHere are some of the Kid’s Christmas Craft Ideas that we have enjoyed over the …
+- Children’s Christmas Craft Ideas – Handmade Christmas DecorationsHere are some of the Children’s Christmas Craft Ideas that we have enjoyed over the … Read more

 - Sand Art Kid’s Activity Subscription Box ReviewOur review of the Sand Art Subscription Box from Stephanie Keeble, Kids Bee Happy Independent Consultant